Zeppelin Museum Friedrichshafen: Zeppelin cabinet of curiosities

 The cabinet hosts many small pieces of Zeppelin history: coins, porcelain, postal documents, tin toys and Zeppelin bibelot of all types.

 Uplift, propulsion, aerodynamic

 This wing of the museum is specially designed for children.
 Numerous experiments, original exhibits, and touchable replicas allow visitors to interact with the displays and try them out on their own.

 Art collection

-Einlaufen des Raddampfers ‘Kronprinz’ in den Hafen von Friedrichshafen, by Franz Seraph Stirnbrand, circa 1840.
+Einlaufen des Raddampfers ‘Kronprinz’ in den Hafen von Friedrichshafen, by Franz Seraph Stirnbrand, c.
+1840.
 Exhibit in the Art Collection of the Zeppelin Museum Friedrichshafen, Seestraße 22, Friedrichshafen, Germany.

 In the art collection, the connection between art and the subject of Zeppelins is established.
 The present collection was started in 1948, as the old museum had been completely destroyed by bombs during World War II.
 Of particular importance are works of art by artists who went into Inner Emigration at the time of the Third Reich and retired to the Lake Constance region such as Otto Dix, Max Ackermann, Willi Baumeister and Erich Heckel.